RN Registered Nurse - Operating Room - Monroeville Surgery Center - Casual

 Additionally, OR nurses can focus on specialty areas.
 For example, a cardiovascular operating room (CVOR) nurse is part of the team that cares for cardiac patients during surgery.

-OR Nurse Education and Skills
+OR Nurse Education and Certifications

 - Certified Foundational Perioperative Nurse (CFPN)